AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

   min_H=head_gain_per_dump(H_walls, overflow_H)

 def head_gain_per_dump(H_walls, overflow_H):
   """this is the assumed head gain if flow splits evenly in the flow dividing tank and does not start emptying out until the tip is over."""
   HG=H_walls+overflow_H
   HG=HG.to(u.inch)
   return HG

 HG_per_dump_test=head_gain_per_dump(H_walls_test, overflow_test)
 print(HG_per_dump_test)

+def influent_K(n_90el):
+  """this function calculates the minor loss coefficient of one of the influent pipes into the overall reactor. n_90elbows=number of 90 elbows in an influent pipe, D_pipe is the diameter of an influent pipe.
+Chose to calculate for minor loss because in the UASB design, minor losses are much more significant than major lossess.""" influent_K=n_90el*HL.EL90_K_MINOR+HL.PIPE_EXIT_K_MINOR+HL.PIPE_ENTRANCE_K_MINOR return influent_K

 def t_drain_fail_case(D_pipe, W_FDT, H_walls, n_90el):
   """ this function is meant to test fail case, to see how long it will take a section to drain in the case that all of the water from a tipping bucket dump goes into only one section of the flow dividing tank """